visoca/popgenomworkshop-hmm/README.md

 #### Victor Soria-Carrasco

 The aim of this practical is to estimate differentiation (i.e. F<sub>ST</sub>) between a pair of populations and identify contiguous regions of differentiation across the genome using a HMM approach.
 We are going to use whole genome data of a pair of sympatric populations of *Timema cristinae* stick insects that live on different host plants and experience different selective pressures.
+Data and scripts used during this practical will be available in a shared folder in Iceberg, the University of Sheffield HPC cluster, which will allow faster transfers.
+However, scripts are also available in this repository and data can be downloaded [here](), in case attendees would like to use it for practice after the workshop.

 ## 1. Initial set up
 We are going to create a working directory in a dedicated space in the HPC cluster (/data/$USER) and copy the necessary scripts and data files to run this practical.